abd-RAHEEM/abd-RAHEEM/README.md

 ---

 ## 🌍 About Me
-- 🎓 Pre-Final-year IT student at CBIT (CGPA: 9.21)
+- 🎓 Final-year IT student at CBIT (CGPA: 9.13)
 - 🔍 Currently diving deeper into AI, NLP, RAG & LLMOps

 ---